mhowlett/ngx_stub_status_prometheus/README.md

     docker run -d -v mynginx.conf:/etc/nginx/nginx.conf mhowlett/nginx_stub_status_prometheus

-Or you could put it in a different location and specifythis as an argument:
+Or you could put it in a different location and specify this as an argument:

     docker run -d -v youll-need-something-here mhowlett/nginx_stub_status_prometheus nginx -c /absolute/path/to/mynginx.conf